Swapnil-ingle/Swapnil-ingle.github.io/get-a-software-dev-job-as-a-fresher.md

 Most importantly, **_you need to sell yourself_**.

-If you have all the knowledge in the world but you're a hermit Google/Apple won't come seeking you.
+Even if you have all the knowledge in the world but you're a hermit and no one knows, Google/Apple won't come seeking you.
 Learn how to sell yourself.
 Think like this, imagine that you're a third-person watching this communication happen between you and your potential employer.
 Observe what yourself will be telling the potential employer from a third-person view/perspective.

 Are you impressed by whatever this guy is showing/talking?
 If no, realize that you need work and get grinding, ultimately you'll get better with practice.

-Everyone wants solutions, everyone wants skills, think about how are you going to bring the solution to the table, and showcase your skillset.
+Everyone wants solutions, everyone wants skills, think about how are you going to bring any solutions to the table, and how to showcase your skillset.

 > Communication skills will matter more than your knowledge.